The Society of Folk Dance Historians (SFDH)

 Romani learn the art of dance from early childhood.
 They are not formally taught they learn a huge vocabulary of dance movements by imitation.
 Children are encouraged to dance and through dance learn many of the basic sexual roles allowed within Rom society.
 There are distinct male and female steps, step patterns, and styles.
 Dance is also considered a pleasure to behold, and so, at times, one person will dance for another as a "gift."

-Among the American Rom, traditional dance takes the form of either the "basso" or the "kolo."
-The kolo is done only at weddings, and consists of a long line of dancers doing a few steps repetitively.
+Among the American Rom, traditional dance takes the form of either the Basso or the Kolo.
+The Kolo is done only at weddings, and consists of a long line of dancers doing a few steps repetitively.
 The dance is simple, with no competition between dances.

-The "basso," on the other hand, can be done spontaneously at any occasion when Romanis gather.
+The Basso, on the other hand, can be done spontaneously at any occasion when Romanis gather.
 It can be done either as a solo, or as a couple, but if it is couple, the partners don't have any physical with each other.
 The dance is highly competitive, and there is such interaction between the dancer and the audience.
 As in other aspects of Rom life, male and female roles are clearly different.
 Male steps include squats, rhythmical stamping, and foot slaps.
 Females have a fast dance section, followed by a slow, lyrical section, followed by another fast section.
 Their torsos and hands are used a lot, with many expressive hand movements.

 As previously stated, Romanis and music have been tightly interwoven throughout their history.
 Music is a profession that has continuously provided Romanis with a viable economic niche in Balkan society.
 In Bulgaria, Romanis have a virtual monopoly of some instruments, namely the zurna (oboe) and the tûpan (two-headed drum).
 Whatever instrument they play, Romanis learn the repertoire of the local peasantry in order to become indispensable at festivities such as weddings, baptisms, house warmings, and saint's day festivals.

 When we speak of music by and for Romani, we come to an argument amongst scholars regarding the nature of Rom music.
-Arguments center around the definition of "pure" Rom music as against "borrowed peasant tunes." a paper by Carol Silverman, "Gypsy Ethnicity and the Social Contests of Music," written in 1977, addresses this argument.
+Arguments center around the definition of "pure" Rom music as against "borrowed peasant tunes."
+A paper by Carol Silverman, "Gypsy Ethnicity and the Social Contests of Music," written in 1977, addresses this argument.
 In it, she states that music is an expressive act which derives its meaning from its performance context rather than from its origin.
 The remainder of this article is based on that information taken from her paper.

 In all probability, Romanis were musicians from the beginning of their world-wide migration; certainly it was compatible with nomadic life.
 But music, although it may be one of the oldest Rom occupations, is ONLY ONE of a great number of Romani trades.
 A Romani's occupation depends on what is needed, what is available, what is profitable, and what fits into Rom life style in a particular country.
 These conditions may change as often as weekly; thus, Romanis are extremely adaptable when it comes to occupations.
 Some of these occupations have become 'traditional' because over the years they have met the above-mentioned needs.
 Music and fortune-telling are two of these 'traditional' occupations.

 Romanis as professional musicians perform for non-Romani audiences for pay at various events.
 One musician might know the folk dance tunes of three or four countries or eight or nine different cultures.
-Whatever the locality and the occasion demands, the Romani will learn.
+Whatever the locality and the occasion demands, the Roma will learn.
 Thus, their tastes are eclectic and they may be called multi-musical.
 They do not passively assimilate the music and customs of the countries of their adoption; rather, they become competent performers, often to the extent of becoming the most typical exponents and practitioners of that music.

 So far we have discussed exoteric Rom music, that is for outsiders.
 Turning now to esoteric Rom music, we find that among themselves, Romani will often play precisely the same music they play for outsiders, plus another body of music consisting of songs in the Rom language.
-These songs are usually not sung for outsiders and they often deal with typical Rom themes.
+These songs are usually not sung for outsiders and they often deal with typical Romani themes.
 Although there is this separate body of music enacted only in esoteric contexts, there is still a broad stylistic unity in the music a Rom performs.
 The following list of features applies to the music of the Rom in the Balkans and their descendants in the United States.
 All features are stated in comparison to the host country's music:

 These features apply to instrumental as well as vocal music.